-Many of your ecommerce website visitors, though, struggle when Address Line 1 and Address Line 2 show up, asking:
+Many of your ecommerce website visitors, though, struggle when two separate address lines show up, asking:

-- “Do I need to fill in Address Line 2?”
+- “Do I need to fill in the second address line?”

-- “Can I still checkout if I leave Address Line 2 blank?”
+- “Can I still check out if I leave the second address line blank?”

 Confused visitors have a tendency to freeze, and that can push your shopping cart abandonment stats through the roof.
-And while Address Line 2 is probably never the sole reason shoppers leave before buying, the friction contributed by confusion there can certainly be a factor in the decision.
+And while this second address line is probably never the sole reason shoppers leave before buying, the friction contributed by confusion there can certainly be a factor in the decision.

-Often times, the people who design the forms aren’t even sure what Address Line 2 is about.
+Often times, the people who design the forms aren’t even sure what it is about.
 They include it, since “everyone else does,” but they’re as confused as the rest of us about why it’s there and the kind of information it should contain.